Jovan11111/Sofija/README.md

 - Capitalizes the first letter of sentences after periods
 - Capitalizes single "I"s
 - Fixes bulleted lists by ensuring each bullet point ends with a period, and is spaced correctlly
+-
+There are some other hidden features that I will not disclose here, but leave for a user to discover
 # Getting Started
 To use this application, you'll need to have Node.js installed on your server.
 Once you have Node.js installed, follow these steps: